h3abionet/H3ABioNet-ML-glossary/pages/categories/performance/performance_example.md

  - Christopher Fields
 ---

-## When should one decide on the types of performance metric to use
+## Which performance metrics should one use?
 Machine learning problems boil down to predicing discrete [eg. yes/no questions, taxonomy, levels of a factor (high, medium, low)] or continous variables (e.g. pi, height, weight, temperature).